-Pandora – The World of Avatar at Disney World's Animal Kingdom is packed with things to see and experience.
-Like Cars Land at Disney California Adventure and the Wizarding World of Harry Potter at the Universal parks, it is a meticulously crafted and highly immersive land based on a single intellectual property—in this case James Cameron's Avatar movies.
-And like Cars Land and the Harry Potter worlds, Pandora is hugely popular.
-To best enjoy your visit, it would make sense to learn about its features and determine how you might want to experience them before you go.
-Let's count down the best things to do and see at the land, including some under-the-radar things to discover.
+Pandora – The World of Avatar at Disney's Animal Kingdom Theme Park is packed with things to see and experience.
+Like Cars Land at Disney California Adventure Park and the Wizarding World of Harry Potter at the Universal parks, it is a meticulously crafted land based on a single intellectual property—in this case, James Cameron's “Avatar” movies.
+And like Cars Land and the Harry Potter worlds, Pandora is hugely popular and highly immersive.

 Ride a Banshee on Avatar Flight of Passage

 As in the movie, guests “link” with an avatar for the experience.
-They board unique ride vehicles that not only simulate flying but allow passengers to feel the banshees’ diaphragms expand and contract as they breathe.
-The utterly convincing and transporting E-Ticket attraction is one of Disney World's best rides.
+Those 44 inches (112 centimeters) or taller board unique ride vehicles that not only simulate flying but allow passengers to feel the banshees’ diaphragms expand and contract as they breathe.
+The utterly convincing and transporting E-Ticket attraction is one of Walt Disney World's best rides.

 See a Pandoran Shaman on the Na’vi River Journey

 Pandora's second attraction is the total opposite of Avatar Flight of Passage.
 Instead of thrills, Na’vi River Journey is a gentle, almost meditative boat ride through a bioluminescent Pandoran jungle with caves.
 Passengers of all ages can see Na’vi tribespeople and creatures such as viper wolves.
 The attraction features the Shaman of Songs, a 10-foot-tall character that is disarmingly lifelike and among Disney Imagineering’s best animatronics.
 As with Flight of Passage, Na’vi River Journey is quite popular (although not as high-demand as the flying Banshee ride), and FastPass+ reservations should be made as far in advance as possible.